 Research shows that plants improve air quality, health, mood, and productivity.
 Here’s how:

 - Air Filter: Research from NASA shows that plants can remove toxins from the air.
 Don’t think you have harmful chemicals in your office?
 Think again.
 Chemicals are found in furniture, carpets, pen and printer ink and more.

-- Improved Health: Research from Norway (PDF) indicates that plants can reduce illness rates.
-This includes ailments such as a headache, dry eyes, cough, and more.
+- Improved Health: Research from Norway (PDF) indicates that plants can reduce illness rates, including ailments such as a headaches, dry eyes, cough, and more.
 Plants are also natural humidifiers, which can reduce incidents of dry skin, sore throat, and dry coughs.

-- Mood Enhancing: Office plants can reduce stress, boost mood, and improve perceptions of the workspace (make it a more appealing place to be).
+- Mood Enhancer: Office plants can reduce stress, boost mood, and improve perceptions of the workspace (make it a more appealing place to be).

 - Increased Productivity: It goes without saying that good health and attitude leads to good productivity.
-Research suggests that plants increase alertness and attentiveness, which is also important to getting things done.
+Research suggests that plants also increase alertness and attentiveness, which is important to getting things done, as well.
 A Texas A&M study showed plants can improve creativity, another important factor in productivity.

 Things to Consider When Choosing an Office Plant

 Office plants are affordable and offer so many great benefits, but before you run out to the nursery, here are a few things you need to consider when buying plants.

-- Space: Not only do you need space for your plant, but your plant will need space too.
-Like humans, plants need good air flow.
+- Space: Like humans, plants need good air flow.
 You don’t want to shove plants behind or in-between furniture or walls.
 It should be in a location that has good air circulation.
 If you’re in a tiny, cramped space, you’ll want to leave the door open at times so the plant can get some air.